bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

   - Only your **default** database connection (or the one that you access as ``$this->db`` from your controllers) can be used.
-  - You can NOT use a persistent connection.
   - You must have the :doc:`Query Builder </database/query_builder>`
     enabled.
+  - You can NOT use a persistent connection.
+  - You can NOT use a connection with the *cache_on* setting enabled.

 In order to use the 'database' session driver, you must also create this table that we already mentioned and then set it as your